raffdoc/rrmda/rrmda.md

 <div class="rimage center"><img src="fig/plot3.png" title="A histogram and density estimates for three outcomes." alt="A histogram and density estimates for three outcomes." class="plot" /></div>

+As you can deduce from the Figure 1.